cinthiafontoura/cinthia-fontoura-portfolio/README.md

   * **Unfixed**
     - No unfixed bugs.

- ### Improvements to implement
+### Improvements to the code
+  * **Implemented**
+    * Change the classes names and start using the BEM Methodology to make the code easier to follow.
+    * Reorganise all CSS elements in alphabetical order to make the maintenance faster and more logical.

+  * **To implement**
     * Using a gif in the hero animation is causing damage to the performance for desktop and mobile versions, the better way to prevent this is using a video instead.
     * For the mobile performance increase is necessary to reduce the size of the images.

 ## Deployment